-9 Best New England Summer Camps 2022
+9 Best Summer Camps In New England Guide 2022

 New England, which covers over six states, presents a perfect opportunity to spend time outdoors with its numerous beautiful outdoor landscapes.
 The wide variety of outdoor land to explore in the area make some of these day and overnight camps a fantastic place to have fun while learning important outdoor skills.
 The camps located in this northeastern region of the U.S offer amazing summer programs for kids.

 If you’re worried that your child will get bored by repetitive activities during the summer, then look for camps with programs that offer different activity clusters and allow kids to choose how to spend a part of their day.
 Campers can meet other kids who share their interests while also being challenged to try new things.

 Here are seven of the best summer camps in New England that you can send your children to.

 Top 9 Summer Camps in New England

 Camp Cody is a lakeside summer camp located in New Hampshire, specifically in the town of Freedom — just two hours away from Boston and five hours away from New York.
 It offers full summer and half-summer programs and one-week adventure trips for children ages 7-17.

 Camp Cody is one of the few that customizes the programs for your child’s age and personality.
 Before camp starts, counselors will arrange a home visit to know your child’s interests and background.
 That helps them create a schedule that builds on what the child likes while introducing new challenges and skills.

 Young campers away from home for the first time get more support from counselors, while older kids are taught to be more independent and can choose from specific electives.

 The older campers are also encouraged to take leadership roles and act as Big Sisters/Brothers to the younger kids.
 Camp Cody believes this is a way of building character and compassion—which is a huge part of its mission.